PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Swipe Down

 Performs a simple "swipe" down gesture on the whole screen.
+This method does not accept coordinates and simply emulates single swipe with one finger.
+It might be useful for such cases like album pagination, switching views, etc.

 ### Usage